 I spent years doing the ‘speak and say’ curriculum.
 You know, like those toys we had when we were little kids.
-The teacher would say a word in (language) and we would all repeat it.
+The teacher would say a word in [the language] and we would all repeat it.
 I don’t remember a damn thing.

-The first solution Erich and I came up with was Spirit Lake: The Game, as a way of including Native American culture and language within a math class.
-We had significant help from Lorraine Greybear who not only translated words in Dakota to include in the game, but even did the voices in her Dakota language.
+The first solution Dr. Longie and I came up with was Spirit Lake: The Game, as a way of including Native American culture and language within a math class.
+We had significant help from Lorraine Greybear, who not only translated words in Dakota to include in the game, but she even did the voices in her Dakota language.
 (Thank you, Lorraine!)

-We knew that math is everywhere, from determining if the fishing is good enough in one spot to support your tribe over the winter to figuring out where is the fairest spot to meet a relative who is six days’ ride away from your camp.
+We know that math is everywhere.
+It is used to determine if the fishing is good enough in one spot to support your tribe over the winter to figuring out where the fairest spot would be to meet a relative–a relative located a six days’ ride away from you.

-Giving credit where it’s due – it was Erich’s idea that by involving tribal elders as our cultural experts for our games, we could develop culturally relevant and responsive games that could be confidently used in the classroom by teachers who did not have any experience or education with a particular culture.
+Giving credit where it’s due – it was Erich’s idea that by connecting with and involving tribal elders as our cultural experts for our games, we could develop culturally relevant and responsive games that could be confidently used in the classroom by teachers who did not have any experience or education with a particular culture.

 So far, it is working out better than we imagined.
 For that, you’ll have to come back for part two.
-(Or just check out Making Camp Lakota)
+(And try out Making Camp Lakota).

 Save your tribe by finding enough of the right herbs that grandma says you need to make medicine.
 Divide your hunters into an even number for each hunting party.
 Ensure your own survival by staving off wolves and bears.